Skip to main content

 Mission

-The ISU Sustainable City Tour is a registered student organization sponsored by the Office of Sustainability.
-This program seeks to learn from the most sustainable and socially responsible cities and communities across the globe.
+The ISU Sustainable City Tour seeks to learn from the most sustainable and socially responsible cities and communities across the globe.
 An immersive tour of a chosen sustainable city occurs two to three times throughout the year during academic breaks.
 Students engage with local industries, organizations, companies, and governments.
 Service days such as beach clean-ups, assistance with waste audits, or participating in sustainable and/or Fair Trade farming are incorporated into each tour.
 Students practice sustainable travel by utilizing public and alternative transportation, packing minimally and with reusables, refusing single-use plastics, and eating local foods.

 Possible city tours include: Zurich, Singapore, Berlin, Copenhagen, Tokyo, Paris

-• International Sustainable City Tour: Winter break (early January) – approx. 7-8 days
+• International Sustainable City Tour: Winter Break (late December or early January)

-Possible city tours include; Reykjavik, Oslo, Vancouver, various cities in Central and/or South America
+Possible city tours include; Reykjavik, Lisbon, various cities in Central and/or South America

 Upcoming Tours